-Instructors: Smith, C, Casey, Midekisa, Sturrock Formerly known as: Public Health W272B Applied GIS for Public Health Practice: Read Less [-] PB HLTH 281 Public Health and Spirituality 2 Units Terms offered: Spring 2020, Spring 2019, Fall 2018 This course presents a brief introduction to the emerging field of spirituality and health.
+Instructor: Flagg Health Policymaking and 4+1 Competency Development: Read Less [-] PB HLTH 281 Public Health and Spirituality 2 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 This course presents a brief introduction to the emerging field of spirituality and health.
 We examine scholarly and scientific views of links between spirituality, religion, and health.
 Topics include highlights and overviews of the rapidly emerging scientific evidence base, public health relevance, collaborations with faith-based organizations, and other practical applications.
 Public Health and Spirituality: Read More [+] Rules & Requirements Prerequisites: Completion or concurrent enrollment in at least one other course in public health, or consent of instructor Hours & Format Fall and/or spring: 10 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

 Instructor: Oman

 Public Health and Spirituality: Read Less [-]

 PB HLTH 285A Public Health Injury Prevention and Control 2 Units

-Terms offered: Fall 2020, Fall 2019, Fall 2018
+Terms offered: Fall 2022, Fall 2021, Fall 2020

 Injuries are a major and often neglected health problem with substantial human and economic costs.
 Injuries are the leading cause of death from the first year of life to age 45, and the leading cause of lost potential years of life.
 This course provides an historical and conceptual framework within which to consider injuries (both intentional and unintentional) as social, and public health problems.
 Through review of epidemiology and intervention studies, course work will consider the causes and consequences of traumatic injury within developmental, social and economic contexts.
 Particular emphasis is placed on alternative strategies for injury prevention and on the relative benefits of intervention at different levels.

 Public Health Injury Prevention and Control: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.

-Instructor: Ragland Public Health Injury Prevention and Control: Read Less [-] PB HLTH C285 Traffic Safety and Injury Control 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This course applies principles of engineering, behavioral science, and vision science to preventing traffic collisions and subsequent injury.
+Instructor: Ragland Public Health Injury Prevention and Control: Read Less [-] PB HLTH C285 Traffic Safety and Injury Control 3 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 This course applies principles of engineering, behavioral science, and vision science to preventing traffic collisions and subsequent injury.
 A systematic approach to traffic safety will be presented in the course, and will include (1) human behavior, vehicle design, and roadway design as interacting approaches to preventing traffic crashes and (2) vehicle and roadway designs as approaches to preventing injury once a collision has occured.
 Implications of intelligent transportation system concepts for traffic safety will be discussed throughout the course.
 Traffic Safety and Injury Control: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.